statds/ids-s22/notes/docs/intro.md

 This is a wish list from all members of the class (alphabetical order).
 Add yours; note the syntax of nested list in Markdown.
++ Aimandi, Sakeena
+    - Complete a data science project to gain some meaningful insight and solve a real-world problem
 + Chandy, Mathew
     - Learn the fundamentals of data science
     - Become more comfortable with command line interface